firehol/firehol/doc/fireqos/introduction.md

     ./configure && make && sudo make install

-Alternatively, just copy the `sbin/firehol.in` and `sbin/fireqos.in` files to where you want them.
-All of the common SysVInit command line arguments are recognised which makes it easy to deploy the scripts as startup services.
+Alternatively, just copy the `sbin/fireqos.in` file to where you want it.
+All of the common SysVInit command line arguments are recognised which makes it easy to deploy the script as a startup service.

 Packages are available for most distributions and you can use your distribution's standard commands (e.g. aptitude, yum, etc.) to install